Find Trade Colleges

 Read full report on Allied Health Professions at Hinds Community College

 Meridian Community College came in at #6 in this year’s edition of the Best Value Allied Health Professions Undergraduate Certificate Schools in Mississippi ranking.
-Located in the town of Meridian, MCC is a public college with a small student population.
+Located in the remote town of Meridian, MCC is a public college with a small student population.

 East Central Community College ranked #7 on this year’s Best Value Allied Health Professions Undergraduate Certificate Schools in Mississippi list.
 Located in the rural area of Decatur, East Central Community College is a public school with a small student population.